scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure.md

 ### Prerequisites

-Install the following tools on your bastion for controlling the AKS cluster:
+Install the following tools on the bastion for controlling the AKS cluster:
 * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli): In this guide, Azure CLI is used to create a kubeconfig file to access the AKS cluster.
 * [kubectl](https://kubernetes.io/docs/tasks/tools/): Kubernetes command-line tool to manage AKS cluster.
 Kubectl 1.19 or higher is required.

 ### Requirements

-* You must have an AKS cluster with Kubernetes version 1.19 or higher for Scalar DL deployment.
+* You must have an AKS cluster with Kubernetes version **1.19** or higher for Scalar DL deployment.
-* You must create a new user node pool with the name `scalardlpool` for Scalar DL deployment.
+* You must create a new `user node pool` with the name `scalardlpool` for Scalar DL deployment.
 * You must select the subnet other than `k8s_ingress` subnet for creating the AKS cluster.
 * You must create a Kubernetes cluster with `service principal` as the Authentication method.
 * You must create a Kubernetes cluster with `Azure CNI`.
-* You should add a role assignment to the `k8s_ingress` subnet to access the newly created AKS cluster service principal using the role of `Network Contributor`.
+* You must add a role assignment to the `k8s_ingress` subnet to access the newly created AKS cluster service principal using the role of `Network Contributor`.

 ### Recommendations